 There are hundreds of different wall ties on the market, made in different materials and different strengths.
 Some are rigid, others flexible.
 The specification of cavity wall ties is extremely specialist.
-The prevailing standard is now Eurocode 6 for design and masonry structures.
+The prevailing standard is now BS EN 1996-1-2 1995 (Eurocode 6 for design and masonry structures).
 When choosing a tie, the following should be taken into consideration.

-It would be a good idea to furnish a structural engineer with the answers to the above for further advice.
+It would be a good idea to consult a structural engineer with the answers to the above for further advice.